Below are the most common questions we have received regarding the CARES Act and how it may affect LIPP assistance.

 If I choose to utilize the loan suspension and not make payments for any of the months in which my lender is not requiring a monthly payment, what impact will this have on me for LIPP purposes?

-If you do not make payments during months for which LIPP assistance was provided to you, your eligibility for the assistance you received for those months will be reduced accordingly and you may either send a payment or have the amount deducted from your next LIPP award when you resume repayment.
+If you do not make payments during months for which LIPP assistance was provided to you, your eligibility for the assistance you received for those months will be reduced accordingly and you may either send a payment or have the amount deducted from your next LIPP disbursement when you resume repayment.
 If you choose to make a payment you can do so online or you can send a check.
 If you send a check please note it may take 2-3 weeks to process as the University is currently partially remote.

 If you decided to suspend your payments through September 2020 you will continue to be considered a current LIPP participant during those months for the purposes of the longevity allowance.
 However, months suspended past September 2020, the initial CARES Act provision, will not be included.